1. ElectroBraid® Commitment to Safety

 The H-Brace

-For most installations, we recommend a style known as the Horizontal or H-Brace.
+The Brace with Wire or Braid system requires the Horizontal or H-Brace.
 After setting your corner post, end post, or gate posts in the ground at the proper depth for your soil conditions, measure 8' down the fence line to locate where to place your brace post.
-Once it is securely placed, set your horizontal rail halfway between the planned location of your top two strands of braid (see diagram).
+Once it's securely placed, set your horizontal rail halfway between the planned location of your top two strands of braid (see diagram).
 Drive a brace pin through the back of the posts and into the horizontal rail.
 Leave the spike to protrude ½" at the back of the brace post to hold the brace wire.
 The brace pin should go through the brace post and penetrate at least 3" -4" into the horizontal rail.

 If your corner, end, or gate post is large in diameter, you should pre-drill a hole for the brace pin through the post and into the end of the rail.

-After your posts and horizontal rail have been set you can set your brace wire.
-You can use any material meant to have longevity for outdoor, high-tension use, such as hi-tensile wire or ElectroBraid®.
+You can attach your brace wire after setting your posts and horizontal rail.
+Use any material meant to have longevity for outdoor, high-tension use, such as hi-tensile wire or ElectroBraid®.
 Loop it around both posts, going from the bottom of the end post to the top of the brace post.
-Pull the ends together and fasten them by tying a knot or with a copper split bolt connector, (See Splicing ElectroBraid®).
 Set a nail at an appropriate location on the end post so the brace wire will not slide up and, similarly, on the brace post so the brace wire will not slide down.
+Pull the ends together and close the loop.
+With ElectroBraid®, you can fasten it with the copper split bolt connectors.
+(See Splicing ElectroBraid®).
+To tighten the loop, you can use a tensioning stick that's repeatedly rotated within the loop before being fixed to the top horizontal rail.

 There is a third category of posts necessary when building very large fences.
 No run of braid should be longer than 2,000 feet without an inline post bracing system.
 Any larger and it would be impractical to maintain the proper tension on the braid.